mgtcommerce/Mgt_Developertoolbar/README.md

-# Mgt DeveloperToolbar für Magento 2 #
+# Mgt DeveloperToolbar for Magento 2 #

 ## Installation